ricardov-venegas-intl/min-sharp/Notes.md

 ## 2020-04-12

+* Design runtime object
+* TODO: Define hot to manage multiple factories for an interface.

+## 2020-04-12

 * For calling convention, I just use c.
 * The first parameter is a pointer to the runtime.
 * The runtime tracks the stack (Localvariables).